Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Introduction

 \section{Introduction}

-Despite being central to the success of traditional deep learning, backpropagation (BP) poses challenges for on-chip learning in neuromorphic systems, as it requires hardware capable of storing internal computational results for gradient computing, minoring the feeforward weight for feedback, and propagating error signals top-down without mistakes, which is neither biologically plausible nor hardware-friendly~\citep{Schuman2022, Yi2022, ororbia2023brain, Stern2023}.
-The forward-forward (FF) algorithm, the multilayer learning procedure proposed by \citet{hinton2022forward}, provides a potential alternative to BP to learn on these unconventional computing systems.
+Despite being central to the success of traditional deep learning, backpropagation (BP) poses challenges for on-chip learning in neuromorphic systems, as it requires global error signals and symmetric weight transport, both of which are widely regarded biologically implausible and difficult to implement efficiently on neuromorphic hardware~\citep{Schuman2022, Yi2022, ororbia2023brain, Stern2023, wangDifficultiesApproachesEnabling2024}.
+Therefore, the forward-forward (FF) learning algorithm proposed by \citet{hinton2022forward} provides an elegant bottom-up alternative that each layer learns independently by maximizing a "goodness" measure of its activations, eliminating the need for error backward propagation.